-It is also possible to design chain anchor blocks which enable some adjustment.
-While these can be costly and complex to manufacture, they may be the best option when designing multi-stage systems where chains counteract each other and chain adjustment needs to be simultaneous
+It is also possible to design leaf chain anchor blocks which enable some adjustment.
+While these can be costly and complex to manufacture, they may be the best option when designing multi-stage systems where leaf chains counteract each other and leaf chain adjustment needs to be simultaneous

 Bespoke VMC equipment

 The centre of the bolt is arguably the most important part as it takes the majority of the load.

 Traditional forging or gang mill methods of anchor bolt manufacture can create bolts that have off-centre or non-parallel head flats which increases the risk of early fatigue failure of the thread or shaft.

 Using a combination of the latest VMC equipment and bespoke work holding methods, all flats can be centralised on the thread of the bolt to ensure the load on the pin is pulled in line with the anchor bolt, rather than away from the line of pull.
 The flats will also be perfectly parallel and perpendicular, so the head section has same tensile strength throughout.

 Traditional methods of slotting can also result in anchor bolt slots that are off-centre, non-parallel or that have misaligned pin holes.

 The use of VMC production equipment will ensure that the slots are manufactured exactly in line with the bolt centre line, that all slots are parallel to the line of pull of the leaf chain and that the forces on the anchor pin are perfectly square.